webplatform/docs-wpd/Community/Meetings/General/index.md

 ===ACTION ITEMS===

 * (CARRIED OVER): shepazu to recruit volunteer reviewers from the public list for CSS WG (STATUS: Prepared email.
 Do we have a systematic way of processing feedback?
 See 2013-04-15 meeting notes, above, for discussion.)
 * Julee to assign owners for properties after Doc Sprint.
-(STATUS: in progress)
+(DONE)
 * scottrowe_ to ping jkomoros about how to fix the dismissible alpha message (DONE)
 * (CARRIED OVER): shepazu to send localization guide to public list (STATUS: Chris Mills now has this action item.
 Doug will bring in Richard Ishida, W3C's internationalization and localization expert)
 * Lea to implement content/issues/14 on docs.* as well (STATUS: Lea's away this week)
-* Julee set up CSS Properties project page with custom queries (STATUS: Not sure we want to do this.
-Please carry forward.)
+* Julee set up CSS Properties project page with custom queries (Scott did this.)
 * Analytics team to develop report of key analytics, leading indicators, share at general meeting regularly (STATUS: We got the sitemap!
 Otherwise, carry forward)
 * shepazu to take point on next week's meeting, if there is a quorum (Meeting didn't have a quorum)
 * Content Task Force Lead [scottrowe_] should set up a meeting to talk about overall site organization and how we want to handle DOM API pages.